 Read Time 8 MIN

 The rapidly evolving regulatory landscape in China has persistently populated financial market headlines this summer.
 We think investors should attempt to dig below the superficially sensational news to understand the motivation and the fundamental impact of what’s happening.
 Naturally, bearish sentiment has impacted stock prices, but has also created a number of very interesting opportunities.
-Everyone will come to understand that China remains a fertile ground for longer-term investing, in our opinion.
+Cool heads will come to understand that China remains a fertile ground for longer-term investing, in our opinion.

 We think that there are some lines to be drawn at a very high level that link some of these regulatory changes.

 China’s economic “miracle” of lifting the vast majority of its population out of poverty has come at a breathless pace relative to the similar development paths of more mature economies.
 That pace has left gaps where commercial enterprise has been allowed to thrive relatively unfettered by regulation.
 In part, the flurry of new rules can be seen to be a catch up to create a better long run environment for many industries.
 In a sense, the impetus has shifted from just growth to both sustainability and growth.
 Left unchecked, some companies have taken full advantage of grey space, but now found some of their activities to be on the wrong side of the increasingly clear hard lines of regulation.